-I have extensive experience preparing formative, front-end and summative evaluations for many museums, and regularly undertake community consultation, research and evaluation for HLF Activity Plans and other funding programmes.
+I have extensive experience preparing formative, front-end and summative evaluations for many museums, and regularly undertake community consultation, research and evaluation for NLHF Activity Plans and other funding programmes.

 Some of my work is listed below.

 I am currently evaluating Hackney Church’s NLHF funded project to conserve and renew their Grade II* Church in East London.

 Pioneering Courage: Housing and the Working Woman 1919 – 1939

 I am working with West London housing association, Women’s Pioneer Housing, to evaluate their NLHF project to conserve their archive and to research and share their important history.

 A community project based in New Malden aimed at celebrating Kimjang, the ancient Korean tradition of communally preparing and preserving kimchi.

 The Postal Museum

 Evaluating, alongside Julia Holberry Associates, The Postal Museum and Mail Rail capital project and their programme to reach new audiences for the NLHF.

 Writing an evaluation of Kettle’s Yard’s new gallery spaces and activity programme for the NLHF and Arts Council England.